 6) Browse to locate the chipset driver which you have saved, then click the Next button to move on.

-3) Click the Update button next to the flagged PCI Data Acquisition and Signal Processing Controller driver to automatically download and install the correct version of this driver (you can do this with the FREE version).
 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).